 Alfa Romeo has one of the most impressive motor-sports pedigrees of any automaker, but decades away from top-tier racing eroded its credibility.
 Alfa sought to recapture past glory with a return to Formula One in 2018, and it’s doubling down on its commitment to the world’s most prestigious racing series for 2019.

 With testing for the 2019 F1 season about to get underway, Alfa unveiled this year’s race car, dubbed the C38.
 Like last year, the car is uses a Ferrari powertrain, or “power unit,” as they are referred to in F1.
 All F1 cars use a 1.6-liter turbocharged V6 engine teamed with a hybrid system that can harvest electric power from the brakes or exhaust.
+The C38 leaves even the most expensive supercars in the dust.

 Alfa returned to F1 as the title sponsor of the Swiss Sauber team, but for 2019 the Italian automaker doesn’t want to share the spotlight.
 The Sauber name has been dropped; the team now calls itself Alfa Romeo Racing.
 However, the “structure, ownership, and management” of the team remain unchanged, according to Alfa.
 So while some teams, like Mercedes-Benz, Ferrari, and Renault, are run by their respective automakers, Alfa Romeo Racing is still basically a marketing exercise.